Skin · Journal

 How to treat a spot without making it worse

 The commonest mistake is simply doing too much.
 On Indian skin, holding back is what protects you from marks.
 Our HerbOcean Anti-Acne Roll-On is built for exactly that kind of restraint.
 Cleanse, pat dry, roll a thin layer straight onto the spot, morning and night, then your moisturiser over the top.
 It’s for spots, not the whole face, and it’s meant to calm rather than scour.
 Give it weeks, not nights.
-It supports clearer-looking skin; it isn’t a medical treatment, and nothing honest works overnight.
+It supports clearer-looking skin — an Ayurvedic medicine classically indicated for acne (Yuvanpidika) — and nothing honest works overnight.

 A daily routine you’ll actually keep